bwk103/Rock-Paper-Scissors/README.md

 #### Ruby

-If you're on Linix or Mac you can probably ignore this step, otherwise download and install Ruby from [here](https://www.ruby-lang.org/en/).
+If you're on Linux or Mac you can probably ignore this step, otherwise download and install Ruby from [here](https://www.ruby-lang.org/en/).

 #### Bundler
-The simplest way to install Sinatra will be to use bundler.
+The simplest way to install Sinatra will be to use Bundler.
 Therefore if you've never used it in the past, run the following at the command line:

 `gem install bundler`